Disclaimer

 Important imaging features that suggest renal cancer, over a simple renal cyst:

-• Post-contrast enhancement – most important
+• Enhancement post-contrast administration – most important

 • Irregular outline that distorts the cortex (round / oval mass with a sharply defined outline is more likely a cyst)